posted by Writer on Aug 4

 (The central theme of this story is Jesus Christ reaching out to a man who had no hope of recovery.
 If Christ doesn’t make the first move and initiate contact, then this guy may have died where he lay.
 It’s a picture of humanity in our fallen nature, unable to do anything until we “look to Him.”
 (1)

 The beauty of this story, and many others, is that Christ comes looking for those in a helpless condition.
-It is a picture of mercy and redemption, because Bethesda means ‘housenavalhospital_450 of mercy’ (See v.
+It is a picture of mercy and redemption, because Bethesda means ‘house of mercy’ (See v.
 14-16).
 (2) By the way, the US Naval Hospital is located in Bethesda, Maryland).

 I couldn’t shake the word determined and thought how it has application for us today.
 But before you roll your eyes and move on to something else, permit me to delve further.